TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **Access and Review**

 If you are an EEA Person about whom we hold EEA Data, you may request access to, and the opportunity to update, correct or delete, such EEA Data.
 Deletion is subject to Indeed’s rights and obligations under EU and national law to preserve data.
 To submit such requests or raise any other questions, please contact Indeed or the business that provided your EEA Data to us.
-We reserve the right to take appropriate steps to authenticate an applicant’s identity, to charge an adequate fee before providing access and to deny requests.
+You can also contact our Safe Harbor Contact.
+We reserve the right to take appropriate steps to authenticate an applicant’s identity, to charge an adequate fee before providing access and to deny requests, except as required by the Safe Harbor Principles.

+**Safe Harbor Contact**

+If you have questions, please contact Indeed by sending a letter or email to Indeed Privacy Program, Indeed, Inc., c/o Legal Department, 6433 Champion Grandview Way, Building 1, Austin, TX, 78750, USA or privacy-office @ indeed.com (remove spaces when sending email).

 **Indeed Vulnerability Reward Program**